rwalerow/bible-vs-humans/tulip/README.md

 I encourage to read the Bible, if somebody gives quotes of the Bible to go there, and read by yourselve.

-I engourage to read quote in context, reading a little bit before(4-5 verses, and 3-4 afterwards) to figure out if someounes interpretation makes sance, or is it out of context
+I encourage to read quote in context, reading a little bit before(4-5 verses, and 3-4 afterwards) to figure out if someounes interpretation makes sance, or is it out of context.

+I encourage to ask Holy Ghost and yourself... is this Biblical?

 Thats why: If I'll qoute something(small part) I will also provide link to the Bible with wider context.